NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/MultimodalRegistration/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-The “Multimodal Registration MR2CBCT Project” aims to develop a system capable to enhance diagnostic accuracy and patient outcomes by accurately aligning and overlaying the multimodal images while preserving anatomical details, building on Elastix registration tools.
+The “Multimodal Registration MR2CBCT Project” aims to develop a sequennce of image anlaysis preprocessing steps prior to accurately aligning and overlaying CBCT and MRI multimodal images, using Elastix registration tools.